Chess Coaching – Term 3, 2026

 To all Ballarat Junior Chess Club members, parents, and chess players:

-We are very pleased to announce that chess coaching and games sessions for Term 2 of 2026 are now open.
-We are accepting applications for children aged 6 to 17 years old.
+We are very pleased to announce that Chess coaching and games sessions for Term 3 of 2026 are back and present the information and registration details below.

 Time: 5.30 pm – 6.45/7.00 pm